History of The Weather Channel: "It's Amazing Out There" (November 2013–present)

 On November 12, 2013, at 4:00am during Weather Center Live (anchored by Jen Carfagno and Alex Wallace), The Weather Channel implemented a new graphics package on the Intellistar and IntelliStar 2 that closely resembles the graphical display of a mobile app.
 The LDL's display was also extended to be shown during commercial breaks (except for those locally inserted by cable providers) and long-form programming.
 In addition, First Forecast, Day Planner, On the Radar, Sunrise Weather, Weekend View and Weekend Now (respectively weekdays from 4-5:30 a.m., 11 a.m.-2 p.m. and 5-8 p.m. and weekends from 4:30 a.m.-2 p.m.) were all merged into the Weather Center Live umbrella title, as certain other editions of that program (specifically, the weekend 4:00 and 7:00 p.m., and nightly 10:00 p.m. and 1:00 a.m.
 Eastern Time broadcasts) were simultaneously replaced by additional long-form programming.
 A new set also debuted, replacing the high-definition capable set introduced in 2008.
-The Weather Channel also debuted two new slogans: "It's Amazing Out There" and "Weather All The Time".
+The Weather Channel also debuted three new slogans: "It's Amazing Out There", "Weather All The Time", and Get Into The Out There.

 On December 2, 2013, The Weather Channel announced that Good Morning America weather anchor Sam Champion would be joining the network, serving as both the channel's weather editor and as an on-camera meteorologist.
 On March 17, 2014, Champion began hosting a new morning program on the channel, America's Morning Headquarters, which replaced Morning Rush on that date.